Skip to content

 Frequently asked questions

-Are my images uploaded to a server?
+Are my files uploaded to compress under 1 MB?